 My Favorite Passage from the Bible Dictionary

-If you buy a Mormon-issued version of the KJV it comes with a Bible Dictionary attached to the end of it.
+If you buy a copy of the King James Version of the bible published by the Church it comes with a Bible Dictionary attached to the end of it.
 It's a study aid.

 The entry for King David says: